opendocsg/slw-judgments-backfill/2016_SGHCF_3/report.md

 20     The parties’ respective direct financial contribution is reflected in the table below:

 21     As I was minded to only divide the matrimonial flat and have the parties hold the other assets in their own names, I utilised the ratio of the direct financial contributions to the matrimonial flat at this stage of the analysis, which was that of 97:3 (see above at [17]).
 This is not to say that I did not take into account the value of the other assets in arriving at my eventual decision.
-It did not escape my attention that the relative values of the assets in each party’s name still had to be taken into account and should not be excluded from the computation as that might prejudice the fair and equitable division (see _NK v NL_ [2007] 3 SLR(R) 743 at [38]–[40]).
+It did not escape my attention that the relative values of the assets in each party’s name still had to be taken into account and should not be excluded from the computation as that might prejudice the fair and equitable division (see _NK v NL_ <span class="citation">[2007] 3 SLR(R) 743</span> at [38]–[40]).
 As will be elaborated upon below, I took into account the value of the other assets at Step 3 of the analysis (see below at [40]).

 **_Undeclared assets_**